-MIAMI – Today in Aviation, The Gasuden Koken, aka the Kōken-ki, a 1930s Japanese long-range research aircraft, performed its maiden flight in 1937.
+DALLAS – Today in Aviation, the Gasuden Koken, aka the Kōken-ki, a 1930s Japanese long-range research aircraft, made its maiden flight in 1937.

 The type was designed by the Tokyo Gas and Electric Industry (also known as Gasuden) to set a closed-circuit world record of 11,651 km (7,240 mi) in March 1938.